systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### **Dependants Documents Checklist**

-To view and add the documents that dependants need to submit for registration, locate the **'Open Register'** menu from the **'Dependants Registers'** and from the drop-down, select the **'Dependants Document Checklist'** to open the window through which the configurations are done as shown in the screenshot below:
+To view and add the documents that dependants need to submit for registration, locate the **Open Register** menu from the **Dependants Registers** and from the drop-down, select the **Dependants Document Checklist** to open the window through which the configurations are done as shown in the screenshot below:

 <img  alt="Dependants Documents Checklist window" width="97%" height="auto" class="center"  src="../.vuepress/public/membersmedia/depschecklist.jpg">